User Interfaces, Testing More Than Methods

 OutputStreamWriter keyboard = new OutputStreamWriter(out, UTF_8);

-The keyboard object can accept input just like System.out can.
-But, because we've connected it to the out object in its constructor, and out is connected to in, anything we write to keyboard can be read from in.
-The fake System.out and System.in work similarly (see the repository for the code).
+The keyboard object (which isn't a real keyboard!) can accept input just like System.out can, so we can easily write JUnit tests using it.
+But, because we've connected it to the out object in its constructor, and out is connected to in, anything we write to keyboard can be read from in as if it were System.in.
+The fake System.err and System.in work similarly (see the repository for the code).

-• You need to remember to call keyboard.flush() after writing text to it, or it won't be visible immediately on the other side of the pipe.
+• Because of how buffered streams work, you need to remember to call keyboard.flush() after writing text to it, or it won't be visible immediately on the other side of the pipe.
+If you don't flush() the stream appropriately, your test suite may lock up.

 • You need to remember to send line-separators!
 Our application reads lines, and if you don't send a complete line... the application may wait forever.
 Just use System.lineSeparator() for this.